-- Families are responsible for providing formula for their infant.
-Head Start families will have formula provided for them. - Should a Head Start family require sensitive or lactose free formula, they will need to provide us with a diet modification form that has been filled out by the child's primary physician.
+- In accordance with our CACFP partnership, we offer two types of formula to families.
+If families do not wish for their child to have either of these options, then they may bring in their own formula. - Should any family require sensitive or lactose free formula, they will need to provide us with a diet modification form that has been filled out by the child's primary physician.

-Breast Milk Policy:
+• Breast Milk Policy: